flavsdotpy/mockalot/README.md

 # License

-sampy is available under the MIT license.
+mockalot is available under the MIT license.
 See the LICENSE file for more info.